zsvoboda/dbd/examples/sqlite/jinja_template/README.md

 from 4 different URLs.
 Then `dbd` also loads two local files from the `data` directory.
 The data files are referenced using relative paths to the `.ref` file.

-The `model/jinja.yaml` file is used to override the default `jinjs` table column's data types.
+The `model/jinja.yaml` file is used to override the default `jinja` table column's data types.

 # Running the demo